grigorymore/rev-ops-guild/01 — build-guild/README.md

 - **Assistants for conducting peer groups and activities**
 - **Assistants collecting draft digests into the knowledge base**

+## Want to participate in community development?

+- Book a slot for a short call
+- Send an email → I'll send access to Linear with all projects
+- We'll create a separate branch in our repository
+- And together we'll build community interaction

 ## Infrastructure

 - Git: source of truth for community OS